microsoft/trident/README.md

         sshMode: key-only
 ```

-In the sample host configuration above, we're requesting Trident to create
+In the sample Host Configuration above, we're requesting Trident to create
 **two copies of the root** partition, i.e., a volume pair with id `root` that
 contains two partitions `root-a` and `root-b`, and to place an image in the raw
 zstd format onto `root`.
 However, as mentioned, the user can create volume pairs